kwhinnery/tfa-node/tutorial/session.md

 <chunk highlight="10-15" language="js">
 ### Creating Users
 These routes handle creating new users and displaying information about logged in users.
-When a new user is created, we collect their name, phone number, a password, and their contact preference for 2FA:
+When a new user is created, we collect their name, phone number, a password, and their contact preference for the 2FA step:

 ![New User Form](./tutorial/images/create-user.png)